Oceanland-428/Pedestrian-Trajectories-Prediction-with-RNN/README.md

 # Pedestrian-Trajectories-Prediction-with-RNN
-Used LSTM and GRU for RNN, KNN for linear regression The idea comes from Social-LSTM experiment of Stanford University.
+Used LSTM and GRU for RNN, KNN for linear regression.
+The programs are implemented in Tensorflow, Python 2.7 The idea comes from Social-LSTM experiment of Stanford University.
 The paper named Social LSTM: Human Trajectory Prediction in Crowded Spaces This project is not the duplicate of the experiment in the paper, nor a reimplement of the algorithm mentioned in the paper.
 The original code of the lab can be referred in this website: https://github.com/vvanirudh/social-lstm-tf